Nolanlau/Designathon/README.md

 **Intructions For Use**

-Download the whole repository in a <em>.zip<em> format and extract it.
+Download the whole repository in a .zip format and extract it.
 All the files should be in the same directory.
-Run <em>DNEdupack.mlapp<em> in MATLAB.
+Run DNEdupack.mlapp in MATLAB.

 **Design Philosophy**